MarekBoratynski/off_fb3/README.md

-This is version of stape tag changed in a way so you can use it to send offlineevents instead of facebook events.
+This is version is stape tag changed in a way so you can use it to send offlineevents instead of facebook events.
 To check their work go here: https://github.com/stape-io/

 ## Open Source